biobankinguk/biobankinguk/src/Directory/Directory/ClientApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (CRA).

+It provides multiple route entrypoints to the React App within:

+- The main SPA, rendered from `public/index.html`
+- Individual multi-page apps rendered by Razor Pages in the parent ASP.NET Core app

 ## Available Scripts